to Tom DeMark Indicators

 difference is that bar one of countdown begins at or after bar 1,

 rather than bar 9, of set-up.

-For the record, anyone who tries to trade based solely on what anyone on the
+For the record, anyone who tries to trade based solely on what anyone

 internet says about the Tom DeMark indicators will probably lose more

 it would have cost to buy DeMark’s books.
 Patterns can fail, recycle